hanjustin/Backend-Concepts-Study-Notes/README.md

 **Aurora** is a fully managed database of either MySQL (5x faster) and PSQL (3x faster) database.
 When you want a highly available, durable, scalable and secure relational database for Postgres or MySQL.

-**Other Database Services**
-Redshift is a petabyte-size data-warehouse.
-Data-warehouses are for Online Analytical Processing (OLAP) Data-warehouses can be expensive because they are keeping data "hot".
-Meaning that we can run a very complex query and a large amount of data and get that data back very fast.
-When you to quickly generate analytics or reports from a large amount of data.
-**ElastiCache** is a managed database of the in-memory and caching open-source databases Redis or Memcached.
-When you need to improve the performance of application by adding a caching layer in-front of web-server or database.
-Neptune is a managed graph database.
-Data is represented as interconnected nodes.
-When you need to understand the connections between data eg. Mapping Fraud Rings or Social Media relationships **Amazon Timestreams:** A fully managed time series database.
-Think of devices that send lots of data that are time-sensitive such as loT devices.
-When you need to measure how things change over time.
-**Amazon Quantum Ledger Database:** A fully managed ledger database that provides transparent, immutable and cryptographically variable transaction logs.
-When you need to record history of financial activities that can be trusted.

 **EC2**